njhanne/FGFR_Downstream_Branches/README.md

-# Downstream branches of FGFR signaling code
+# Downstream branches of RTK signaling code
 Collection of python and R scripts used to analyze data and generate figures in the manuscript.
 A preprint is availabe here: https://doi.org/10.1101/2024.12.10.627829

 Each directory contains the code needed to analyze a different outcome measure.
 Each can be used independently from each other, they don't require one another except for the 'DirFileHelpers'.